 Cheesecakes are a classic.
 They are easier to make than a layer cake, but no less delicious or impressive.
 This raw lime cheesecake has been a hit with everyone I have ever served it to.

 Tools You’ll Need

 1. Food Processor (Breville Sous Chef) | 2.
-Blender (Vitamix 5200) | 3.
+Blender (Vitamix Pro 750) | 3.
 Spring-Loaded Pan (6-Inch.
 Wilton, Coated Steel) | 4.
-Measuring Cup (4 Cups, Pyrex, Glass) | 5.
+Measuring Cup (2 Cups, Anchor Hocking, Glass) | 5.
 Mesh Strainers (Set of 3, Cuisinart, Stainless Steel) | 6.
 Can Opener (Zyliss, Stainless Steel) | 7.
-Offset Spatula (Wilton, Stainless Steel) | 8.
-Measuring Spoons (Set of 6, 1Easylife, Stainless Steel) | 8.
-Measuring Spoons (Set of 6, Bellemain, Stainless Steel)
+Measuring Cups (Set of 6, Bellemain, Stainless Steel) | 8.
+Measuring Spoons (Set of 6, 1Easylife, Stainless Steel)

 Nutrition Refined is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites — at no extra cost to you.
 Thank you for your support!

 Delicious, easy, AND stunning raw carrot cake that tastes like the real deal.
 Maybe it's the sweet moist cinnamon-spiced cake.
 Or the tangy cream cheese frosting.
 Or the bit of savoriness that comes from the nuts and helps the spices balance all that sweetness.
 Whatever it is, this raw carrot cake is very similar in taste and texture to the baked version.
 The recipe is vegan (dairy-free, egg-free), grain-free (gluten-free), soy-free, and refined sugar-free.